robertjskelton/robertjskelton.github.io/_posts/2018-05-16-pool-enclosure-replacement.markdown

 ![Screen](/images/pool/materials.jpg)

 And the new "super gutter" installed.
-The old gutter only went the length of the roof on the house, and didn't have a gutter attached to the metal roof area above the Florida room.
-The new super gutter is a gutter the entire length, which is stronger, better for water flow, and looks way better.
+The old gutter only went the length of the roof on the house, and didn't have a gutter attached to the metal roof area above the Florida room (where you can see the step).
+The new super gutter runs the entire length, which is stronger, better for water flow, and looks way better.

 ![Screen](/images/pool/gutter.jpg)